subhadipchowdhury/fringe_plot/README.md

 Used Gnuplot with given data points (datax, datay) to plot fringes of the Ziggurat

-Data points obtained using Stairstep Algorithm (fringe.c)
+Data points obtained using Stairstep Algorithm.